defra-design/aqie-design-history/app/posts/private-beta/sprint-nine.md

 ### What worked well

 In this round of research, we found:

-* all the participants managed to find the location they wanted to search for in Northern Ireland
+* the daily air quality index (DAQI) forecast, 4 day forecast and the Met Office forecast are still understood
-* the new style DAQI scale was understood well
+* the top level of health advice is understood
-* users all understood the dual forecast
-* the messaging in the prototype is understood
+* the level of science communication is appropriate for non-specialist
-* people are making the connection between poor air quality and at risk individuals

 ### What needs work

-This prototype tested very well and there weren’t any major failings.
-However, we need to do some more ideation around:
-* how to engage users around the localised measurements
-* how we can use historical data to help engage and improve the air quality messaging
-* can we introduce other features, such as seasonal air quality information
+During this round of testing, we found that:
+* the graphs disrupt the flow of taking in the overall messaging of the page
+* people who engage with the graphs lose track of the overall page
+* participants completely miss that there are statutory pollutants we need to monitor
+* user desire to see stronger, positive recommendations for self-protection, action and behaviour change remains quite high

-## What we focused on in sprint nine
+## What we focused on in sprint 9

 As a team in sprint nine, we agreed the main points to focus on were: